annab999/dpl-us-city-crimes/README.md

 | cloud | - | BigQuery |  | managed |
 | cloud | - | dbt |  | managed |

+## Instructions:
+1. Clone this repo.
+Only files from this (`project`) folder will be used.
+2. Set up your GCP (trial) account.
+3. Set up service accounts and JSON keys for the following:
+ -
+4. Edit [.env](./.env) with you GCP details and key locations.

 ## Development Issues
 Here are the issues I encountered in setting up the project.